Home /Compare /Sienna vs Copper

 Can you use sienna and copper together?+

-Yes, they can work well together in a monochromatic or analogous palette since they're both blue-green colors.
-Their contrast ratio is 1.48:1.
-Use sienna as the dominant/darker color and copper as the accent or highlight.
+Yes.
+Both sienna and copper are orange shades, so they pair naturally in a monochromatic palette.
+Use sienna as the dominant color and copper as the accent or highlight.

 What is the hex code for sienna?+